zerkalica/reactive-di/README.md

 ### React compatible

-We still can use any react/preact/inferno components together rdi components.
+We still can use any react/preact/inferno components together with rdi components.

 ### Logging